DJ-Dingo/pibooth-oled-display/README.rst

 ======== ============ ========== =============== ============================================================
 7 Pins   Remarks      RPi-PIN    RPi GPIO        Info
 ======== ============ ========== =============== ============================================================
-VCC      Power Pin    P          3V3 or 5V       3-5V tolerable
+VCC      Power Pin    PIN 1 or 2 3V3 or 5V       3-5V tolerable - CHECK YOUR DEVICE
-GND      Ground       P          GND             Ground pin of the module D0, SCL  Clock        P01-23     GPIO 11 (SCLK)  Acts as the clock pin.
-Used for both I2C and SPI D1, SDA  MOSI         P01-19     GPIO 10 (MOSI)  Data pin of the module.
-Used for both IIC and SPI RST      Reset        P01-22     GPIO 25         Resets the module, useful during SPI DC, A0   Data/Command P01-18     GPIO 24         Data Command pin.
-Used for SPI protocol CS       Chip Select  P01-24     GPIO 8 (CE0)    Useful when more than one module is used under SPI protocol
+GND      Ground       PIN 6      GND             Ground pin of the module D0, SCL  Clock        PIN 23     GPIO 11 (SCLK)  Acts as the clock pin.
+Used for both I2C and SPI D1, SDA  MOSI         PIN 19     GPIO 10 (MOSI)  Data pin of the module.
+Used for both IIC and SPI RST      Reset        PIN 22     GPIO 25         Resets the module, useful during SPI DC, A0   Data/Command PIN 18     GPIO 24         Data Command pin.
+Used for SPI protocol CS       Chip Select  PIN 24     GPIO 8 (CE0)    Useful when more than one module is used under SPI protocol
 ======== ============ ========== =============== ============================================================

 .. --- Links ------------------------------------------------------------------